Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Shadow Color: The shadow color used to render the shadow of the markers or the segments between points.
 - Duration Color: The shadow color used to duration of the markers.

-**Tip**: The plugin can support its own color mapping.
+> **💡 Tip**: The plugin can support its own color mapping.
 In this case, the color map property is not accessible.

 #### 9.2.2.
 Font, Label and Line Width